CityOfLosAngeles/short-term-rental-spec/README.md

 To learn more about the City's short term rental program, please view the [DCP Home Sharing Ordinance](https://planning.lacity.org/ordinances/docs/HomeSharing/adopted/FAQ.pdf).

-For any questions about this repo, email Matt ??
+For any questions about this repo, email [Matthew Glesne](mailto://matthew.glesne@lacity.org)